How to Draw a Cute Cartoon Cat: Easy Steps for Kids

 The rear paws are kind of set back behind the front paws, which is why they appear smaller and angled outwards instead of straight ahead like the front ones.

-Step 9 - The Back Knees & Tail
+Step 9: Back Knees and Tail

 Okay, since our little kitty cat is actually squatting (the way that cats LOVE to do), we can't leave out his hind legs.
 Unlike his front legs, the rear legs are bent with the knees poking up above his big paws.